Table of contents

 Mendix fully supports multilingual apps.
-In Mendix Studio and Mendix Studio Pro, you can configure multiple languages per app, and texts and captions can all be configured for multiple languages.
+In Mendix Studio Pro, you can configure multiple languages per app, and texts and captions can all be configured for multiple languages.
 Per language, default number and date formats can be configured for the whole app.
 When you use numbers and dates they are automatically applied, but it is also possible to locally specify custom formats.

 For more details, see the section How Does Mendix Support Multilingual Apps? in User Interfaces.